Render a choropleth map of the US

 We import React and Lodash, and define some color constants.
 I got the

-from some example online, and BlankColor
+ChoroplethColors from some example online, and BlankColor is a pleasant

 gray.